joekarma/cl-plus/README.markdown

 whether drakma or closure-html have been loaded!
 CL+ "depends" on these packages, because I often rely on having them at hand.

-The complete list of modules which are in CL+'s dependency list is as
+The complete list of modules which are in CL+'s dependency list are as
 follows:

     (:ALEXANDRIA :CL-FAD :CL-INTERPOL :CL-PPCRE :CL-WHO :CLOSER-MOP